lupyuen/lupyuen.github.io/src/lisp.md

   ( pinmode 11 :output )
   ```

+  The function sends a Carriage Return after the command.

 - __`expectedResponse`__: The expected response from BL602, like "`#`".

   The function will __wait for the expected response__ to be received from BL602 before returning.